 Quality Assurance Magazine recently focused on the problem of undeclared allergens.
 These ingredients remain the No. 1 reason for food product recalls carried out by both the Food and Drug Administration and the Department of Agriculture.
 Companies need to get up to speed with the details of the relevant laws.
 And ensure that they won’t be the next to be surprised by an undeclared ingredient.

 The news source explained that better hazard analysis processes are essential.
 With undeclared ingredients still the most common recall cause, it’s clear that organizations have to take definitive action, rather than simply deciding that contamination probably won’t happen and moving on.

 “Mislabeling is actually a more common recall reason than cross-contamination.”

-While producers may assume that the lurking possibility of cross-contamination is a main culprit behind unexpected allergens and the related recalls Quality Assurance explained that mislabeling is actually more common.
-Between 2007 and 2012, more than half of allergen recalls with one clear cause were due to packages being sent out with insufficient label control.
+While producers may assume that the lurking possibility of cross-contamination is a main culprit behind unexpect allergens.
+And the related recalls Quality Assurance explained that mislabeling is actually more common.
+Between 2007 and 2012, more than half of allergen recalls with one clear.
+Cause were due to packages being sent out with insufficient label control.

 When Mislabeling Occurs

 A recent example from the USDA’s recall list shows what mislabeling looks like in action.
 Willow Tree Poultry Farm has to recall 440 pounds of tuna salad because it left the factory with the wrong labels – the items have “buffalo style chicken salad” printed on them instead of mentioning tuna.